mekowalski/redux-react-blog-app/NOTES.md

 - This will execute the logic of:
   1. [x] calling `fetchPosts`
   2. [x] get a list of posts (use getState with thunk, giving access to all data in Store)
-  3. [] find all unique userId's from post lists
+  3. [x] find all unique userId's from post lists
-  4. [] iterate over unique uderIds
+  4. [x] iterate over unique userIds
   5. [] and call `fetchUser` with each userId